Apply to AUC Today

 A psychologist usually has a doctoral degree in philosophy (PhD), psychology (PsyD), or education (EdD).
 Psychologist training focuses on all aspects of human behavior, with an emphasis on research and scientific methods.

-Medical school hopefuls interested in psychiatry can major in whatever they like as long as they take the courses needed to fulfill premed requirements.
+Medical school hopefuls interested in psychiatry can major in whatever they like for their bachelor’s degree as long as they take the courses needed to fulfill premed requirements.
 Most premed students, however — including those intending to become psychiatrists — major in the biological or physical sciences.

 Do psychiatrists need to complete a residency?